arkency/posts/posts/2023-01-20-offload-writes-with-a-read-model.md

   raise InventoryNotAvailable if desired_quantity > availability
 end
 ```
-In fact, It was doing nothing with aggregate's internal state.
+In fact, It was doing nothing with the aggregate's internal state.
 This method was just raising an error if the product was out of stock.
-**It was a really bad candidate for a command**.
-It was obfuscating the aggregate's code, which should stay minimalistic, and did no changes within a system.
+**It was a terrible candidate for a command**.
+It was obfuscated the aggregate's code, which should stay minimalistic, and did no changes within the system.

-When I realized that my command makes nothing but the read, I started looking for a solution in read model.
+When I realized that my command made nothing but the read, I started looking for a solution in the read model.
 An efficient read model is eventually consistent.
-It is not a problem for our case.
+It is not a problem in our case.
-In fact, placing an order after checking availability directly on the aggregate neither was guaranteeing consistency.
-Just 1 ms after check, it could change.
+In fact, placing an order after checking availability directly on the aggregate neither guaranteed consistency.
+Just 1 ms after checking, it could change.
-That's just because that command did not affect aggregate's state!
+That's just because that command did not affect the aggregate's state!

-So that, I prepared `ProductsAvailability` read model which was driven by `Inventory::AvailabilityChanged` events.
+So, I prepared `ProductsAvailability` read model, which was driven by `Inventory::AvailabilityChanged` events.
-I use it as a kind of validation if invoking `Ordering::AddItemToBasket` command make any sense.
+I use it as a kind of validation if invoking `Ordering::AddItemToBasket` command makes any sense.

 <img src="<%= src_original("offload-writes-with-a-read-model/exploring_inventory.png") %>" width="100%">